codecombat/codecombat/docs/PRODUCT_RULES.md

 - It verifies concept-card validation uses stable card IDs and a dedicated memory storage key rather than mission-number persistence.
 - It verifies every unprepared concept card is visually hidden before the memory layer applies its face-down state.
 - It verifies the learner cannot edit or execute through the colored preview, run button, keyboard shortcut, or mission-14 preparation before the current mission's cards are validated.
+- It verifies the completion celebration appears when the last required concept card is validated and does not replace mission completion.
 - It verifies admin quiz review can select the correct choices but does not submit or validate automatically.
 - It verifies the admin-only validate-all control is rendered at the end of the guide, persists all current mission card IDs, and is absent from normal mode.
 - It verifies difficult-word reading help is applied to mini-quiz prompts and choices through the shared reading dictionary, including `値`, `魔法` and `実行`.
 - It verifies clicking the colored code preview maps the click position to the corresponding textarea or Ace cursor offset.
 - It verifies simplified syntax coloring keeps keywords and punctuation in the default color while distinguishing objects/variables, methods, literal values and comments.
 - It verifies string quote characters remain in the default color while string contents receive the literal color.
+- It verifies learner-facing mission code uses double-quoted string literals and exact legacy defaults may migrate from single quotes to double quotes.
+- It verifies the mission 01 goal instruction and the one-tile `hero.move(...)` concept explanation and quiz.
 - It verifies the five syntax colors are centralized through CSS custom properties.
 - It verifies the editor header has exactly two rows, uses `JavaScript editor` as its title and groups all five shortcuts in the centered second row.
 - It verifies the same detailed blue scrollbar theme is used throughout the game and that Chromium does not fall back to native gray scrollbars.
+- It verifies explanatory tooltips use the global body-level layer, remain viewport-clamped and cannot be triggered through an active covering modal.
 - It verifies standalone mode does not request the absent Ace asset and that curriculum rendering does not recursively redispatch mission loading.
 - It verifies the static execution worker loads the complete engine, the app does not create Blob workers, and admin navigation uses the canonical unlock predicate.
 - It verifies normal access repairs stale or admin-inflated persisted unlock values before `app-v3.js` renders the mission list.